Basho Technologies: Technology and products

 Basho was the developer of Riak, an open source distributed database that offers high availability, fault tolerance, operation simplicity and scalability.
 Riak Enterprise was a commercial version of the database offered by Basho, the project's sponsor, with advanced multi-data center replication and enterprise support.

 Riak is a key value store system that can collect unstructured data and store it as objects in buckets that can then be queried.
 It's also highly scalable, able to distribute itself over a server cluster and add new servers as needed, while maintaining its own high availability.
 Riak is written in Erlang, a language that gives a system built-in support for distribution across a server cluster, fault tolerance, and an ability to absorb new hardware being added to the cluster without disrupting operations.

-Following the demise of Basho, the company assets were purchased by Bet365 and previously closed source components such as riak_repl (multi-data-centre replication) were released as open-source on github.com.
+Following the demise of Basho, the company assets were purchased by Bet365 and previously closed source components such as riak_repl (multi-data-centre replication) were released as open-source on Github.

 Basho also offered Riak Cloud Storage (CS), an open source multi-tenant cloud storage database, built on the Riak platform, which integrated with private clouds and public clouds such as Amazon Web Services (AWS).
 It can be used by enterprises to power internal private clouds and by startups with an Amazon-compatible API for their own download service.
 Riak CS includes large object support, S3-compatible API and authentication, multi-tenancy and per-user reporting, an operational model for adding capacity, and a visual interface for monitoring and metrics.